When Love Bombing Feels Like Coming Home

 What Love Bombing Actually Is

-The word “bombing” is accurate in a specific sense: it overwhelms.
-It floods your system with more connections, more validation, more intimacy than you can fully process, and in that flood, the ordinary pace of getting to know someone, the gradual trust-building that healthy attachment requires, gets bypassed entirely.
+The word “bombing” is accurate in a specific sense: it means to overwhelm.
+It floods your system with more connection, more validation, more intimacy than you can fully process and in that flood, the ordinary pace of getting to know someone, the gradual trust-building that healthy attachment requires, gets bypassed entirely.

 This bypassing is not incidental.
 It is the point.